Active-Learning-and-Teaching/ALT-Website/index.md

   block: one-column-1
   slug: "#vision"
   headline: VISION
-  content: "<strong>Active learning is any learning exercise in which the student
+  content: Active learning is any learning exercise in which the student engages or
-    engages or interacts with the learning process instead of passively taking in the information.
+    interacts with the learning process instead of passively taking in the information.
     Studies have shown that active learning during the lecture helps students absorb the lecture material better.
 The challenge is how to do the Active Learning exercises to strengthen student's learning during the lecture, without losing control.
-ALT (Active Learning and Teaching) is a mobile App that allows active-learning quizzes during the lectures, as well as getting quick feedback from students.</strong>"
+ALT (Active Learning and Teaching) is a mobile App that allows active-learning quizzes during the lectures, as well as getting quick feedback from students.

 ---